ylee845/ylee845.github.io/_pages/about.md

     </span>,
     developing models that integrate domain knowledge to build more data-efficient, robust, and interpretable systems.
-    You can reach out to me contact me at
+    Please feel free to contact me at
     <a href="mailto:ylee845@gatech.edu">ylee845@gatech.edu</a>.
     <br>
     <a href="/files/Yeonju_Lee_CV.pdf" style="color:#3A5F91;">CV</a> (last updated Oct 2025)